jasonr-alex/RNA-Seq-PANC1-STYK1-Knockdown/README.md

 ## Acknowledgements

-Raw sequencing data were provided by the authors of reference [1] and used here for educational purposes.
+Raw sequencing data were obtained from the NCBI Sequence Read Archive (SRA) and used here for educational and research purposes.
+Analysis was performed using open-source bioinformatics tools.
+Gene annotations sourced from Ensembl GRCh38 and the org.Hs.eg.db Bioconductor package.

 ---